-This agreement is made by and between OAC Shipping Company, Inc ("SCI"), a domestic concern, organized under the laws of the United States and doing business in the State of Florida, and the Office of Antiboycott Compliance, Bureau of Industry and Security, United States Department of Commerce ("BIS"), pursuant to Section 766.18(a) of the Export Administration Regulations (currently codified at 15 C.F.R.
-Parts 730-774 (2010)) (the "Regulations"), issued pursuant to the Export Administration Act of 1979, as amended (50 U.S.C. §§ 2401-2420 (2000)) (the "Act").
+This agreement is made by and between Messina, Inc. ("Messina"), a domestic concern incorporated in the State of Texas, and the Office of Antiboycott Compliance, Bureau of Industry and Security, United States Department of Commerce ("BIS"), pursuant to Section 766.18(a) of the Export Administration Regulations (currently codified at 15 C.F.R.
+Part 730 - 774 (2009)) (the "Regulations") issued pursuant to the Export Administration Act of 1979, as amended (50 U.S.C. §§2401 - 2420 (2000)) (the "Act")1.

 Since August 21, 2001, the Act has been in lapse and the President, through Executive Order 13222 of August 17, 2001 (3 C.F.R., 2001 Comp.
 783 (2002)), which has been extended by successive Presidential Notices, the most recent of which was August 13, 2009 (74 Fed.
 Reg.
-41325 (August 14, 2009)), has continued the Regulations in effect under the International Emergency Economic Powers Act (50 U.S.C. §§ 1701-1707 (2000)).
+41325 (August 14, 2009)), has continued the Regulations in effect under the International Emergency Economic Powers Act (50 U.S.C. §§ 1701-1707)(2000)).

-WHEREAS, BIS has notified SCI of its intention to initiate an administrative proceeding against SCI pursuant to the Act and the Regulations by issuing the Proposed Charging Letter dated 29 September 2009, a copy of which is attached hereto and incorporated herein by this reference; and
+WHEREAS, BIS has notified Messina of its intention to initiate an administrative proceeding against Messina pursuant to the Act and the Regulations by issuing the Proposed Charging Letter dated January 5, 2010, a copy of which is attached hereto and incorporated herein by this reference; and

-WHEREAS, SCI has reviewed the Proposed Charging Letter and is aware of the allegations against it and the administrative sanctions which could be imposed against it if the allegations are found to be true; SCI fully understands the terms of this Settlement Agreement, and enters into this Settlement Agreement voluntarily and with full knowledge of its rights; and SCI states that no promises or representations have been made to it other than the agreements and considerations herein expressed; and
+WHEREAS, Messina has reviewed the Proposed Charging Letter and is aware of the allegations against it and the administrative sanctions which could be imposed against it if the allegations are found to be true; Messina fully understands the terms of this Settlement Agreement, and enters into this Settlement Agreement voluntarily and with full knowledge of its rights; and Messina states that no promises or representations have been made to it other than the agreements and considerations herein expressed; and

-WHEREAS, SCI neither admits nor denies the truth of the allegations, but wishes to settle and dispose of the allegations made in the Proposed Charging Letter by entering into this Settlement Agreement; and
+WHEREAS, Messina neither admits nor denies the truth of the allegations, but wishes to settle and dispose of the allegations made in the Proposed Charging Letter by entering into this Settlement Agreement; and

-WHEREAS, SCI agrees to be bound by the appropriate Order ("Order") when entered;
+WHEREAS, Messina agrees to be bound by the appropriate Order ("Order") when entered:

-NOW, THEREFORE, SCI and BIS agree as follows:
+NOW, THEREFORE, Messina and BIS agree as follows: